BU-NU-CLOUD-F19/Big_data_platform-Spark-performance_acceleration/readme.md

 **30th September - 13th October:**

-Understand existing spark code for the shuffle phase, complete the design architecture of Riffle, discuss ideas on how to start the implementation of N-Way merge,find the appropriate data set, start the implementation of N-Way merge algorithm.
+Understand existing spark code for the shuffle phase, complete the design architecture of Riffle, discuss ideas on how to start the implementation of N-Way merge, and find the appropriate data set.

 Presentation Link: https://1drv.ms/p/s!Aj2G3numQP0utHidtUcEnSf759UO